bitshifters/bitshifters.github.io/_posts/prods/2018-03-29-bs-pop-beeb.md

 **Pack it in!!**

 So although we were using almost every trick and byte in the machine we still kept running out of space to cram it all in.
-So we rallied, data was crunched, code was optimized, and somehow Kieran squeezed it all onto a single 200Kb disc image (ask him sometime about that time we wrote a PAK type file system in a couple of hours on the train home!!).
+So we rallied, data was crunched, code was optimized, and somehow Kieran squeezed it all onto a single 200Kb disc image (ask him sometime about that time he wrote a PAK type file system in a couple of hours on the train home!!).

 **Ship it!**